SPECIAL SERIES UPDATE:

 Host: Taylor Nygaard (Arizona State University)

-Heather Hendershot (Massachusetts Institute of Technology), Jorie Lagerwey (University College Dublin), Taylor Nygaard (Arizona State University), Yoruba Richen (Documentarian), Rebecca Wanzo (Washington University in St. Louis), Khadijah Costley White (Rutgers University)
+Guest Scholars: Heather Hendershot (Massachusetts Institute of Technology), Jorie Lagerwey (University College Dublin), Taylor Nygaard (Arizona State University), Yoruba Richen (Documentarian), Rebecca Wanzo (Washington University in St. Louis), Khadijah Costley White (Rutgers University)

 Theme music and final production: Todd Thompson